BMW X5 review - Interior, design and technology

 It’s the new platform beneath the X5 that provides most of the excitement.
 A variant of the Modular Longitudinal Platform that also underpins the smaller X3, it comes with the option of steel or air suspension, and an array of new safety and infotainment tech.

 Inside the X5 there’s been a bit of a sea-change, too, with an all-new layout that’s more angular and contemporary – at least in terms of BMW’s latest interior design philosophy.
 It’s luxurious and roomy, with the new 12.3-inch infotainment display offering almost all the tech options any new car buyer might want.
 There’s also a digital instrument pack for the driver, but it’s not as impressive as Audi’s Virtual Cockpit, or the even newer tech found in the all-electric BMW iX.

 Sat-nav, stereo and infotainment

-The new infotainment system features wireless Apple CarPlay connectivity, but there’s still no Android Auto connection, although BMW says this will become available from mid-2020.
+The new infotainment set-up features wireless Apple CarPlay connectivity, while Android Auto is included for all vehicles which support BMW's iDrive 7.0 system.
 The main interface is the iDrive controller and the 12.3-inch screen with crisp graphics, while another 12.3-inch screen replaces the traditional infotainment pack, but it’s not as configurable as Audi’s Virtual Cockpit.

 As you’d expect the X5 comes with fully featured sat-nav and audio, but if you’re really hard to please there’s a Bowers & Wilkins audio option with 20 speakers and 1,500 Watts of sound.